sbl-sdsc/mcp-genelab/README.md

 powershell -c "irm https://astral.sh/uv/install.ps1 | iex"
 ```

-> **Note**: Once `uv` is installed, the `uvx` command in the configuration below will automatically download and run the latest version from PyPI when needed.
+> **Note**: Once `uv` is installed, the `uvx` command in the configuration below will automatically download and run the latest version of the MCP server from PyPI when needed.

 ### Claude Desktop Setup